-Now in its second year, Maryland’s BOOST Scholarship Program will provide nearly $6 million in scholarships in the upcoming school year to eligible K-12 students toward tuition at a qualifying nonpublic school of their choice.
+Each year, Maryland’s BOOST Scholarship Program provides nearly $7.5 million in scholarships to eligible K-12 students toward tuition at a qualifying nonpublic school of their choice.

 Who’s eligible for a BOOST Scholarship?